RedTorch/CLI_RTS/README.md

 # CLI_RTS
- simple command line-based RTS webgame
+ simple framework for a command line-based RTS webgame.